Schools Of Choice

 - When is the application period?

-The application period for Intra-District School of Choice and Section 105 School of Choice occurs in the spring of each school year for enrollment in the fall of the following school year.
-Please check our website in February for updated information and deadlines.
+The application period for Intra-District Transfer and Section 105 Limited Schools of Choice occurs in the spring of each school year for enrollment in the fall of the following school year.
+Please check our website in January for updated information and deadlines.

 - How do I apply?